Deeby follows the modern Disney method with his live-action adaptation of the 1963 Disney Classic(?), ‘The Sword In The Stone’.

 Deeby pitches a Story Mode for the only game franchise he plays anymore: FIFA Football.

 Your resident Mugen, Jin and Fuu, back again for another episode! …I’m Fuu, aren’t I?
-They’ve probably made me Fuu.
-Here’s some stuff you might like:
+They’ve probably made me Fuu. (direct link) Here’s some stuff you might like:

 It’s another pitch-off, as the gang each pitch their idea for a ‘Die Hard’-style action film.